isomerpages/nlb-biblioasia/_podcast/Episode 5/Transcript.md

 All right.
 What can you tell us about Hooi Hye and Bong Soo?
 Can you give a little bit of an idea of where they came from and whether they had a signature style or something?

 Abhishek <br>
 The challenge with exploring Singapore's early sports history is that it's not very well documented.
 So what we have are basically scraps of information, which I've gathered by going through old newspapers.
 We know very little about Hooi Hye, if I'm being honest.
 We know that he was born in Penang.
 He was a bit of a prodigy, a tennis prodigy.
 So by his early teens, he was already being spoken about as one of the most talented ethnically Chinese players to have emerged out of the Straits Settlements.
 By 1916, '17, when World War I was still ongoing, he was actually playing with some of the biggest players of that time, and raising money for the veterans who were returning from the front.
 He lives up to his potential, his youthful potential.
-By the early '20s, '21, he had established himself as...
+By the early '20s, '21, he had established himself as [a prodigy].

 Jimmy <br>
 How old was he at this time?